trannhoduc/rl-scheduling-policy/README.md

 - ✅  A pre-trained model of Proximal policy optimization (PPO) for the system.
 Honestly, it is not really good as the original study.
   However, it is good enough to work well and show the proper insights. *(ppo_mountaincar.zip)*
-- 📊 A code to generate visualization, not too much things here, it might be updated later. *(visualize.py)* `Containerfile` is a more open standard for building container images than Dockerfile, you can use buildah or docker with this file.
+- 📊 A code to generate visualization, not too much things here, it might be updated later. *(visualize.py)*
 - 🧪 A sample result which was generated before *(parameters.json)*
 - 📃 Requirements file for essential packages.
 Indeed, I generated it by put all of packages in my virtual env in it, thus, there might be some redundant packages.
   However, it not too many, so do not worry about using it. *(requirements.txt)*